 Cutting out meat and dairy from our diets can seem slightly daunting at first.
 When I first decided to start trying veganism, I think my belly cried at the idea of no more chocolate and ice cream.
 I was also worried about not being able to eat anything when I went out for dinners with friends and family, but soon I realised that so many cafés and restaurants cater for the vegan diet (some even specialising in it) that I really had no reason to be worried at all.
 The lifestyle has certainly gained much more positive publicity over the past few years, with celebrity spokespeople such as Lucy Watson and Ella Woodward (Author of the famous “Deliciously Ella”) and even rumours of the Duchess of Sussex, Megan Markle, favouring a vegan diet.

 When starting out, there are two “beginners tips” that I wish someone had told me when I was a vegan newbie.
-The first: Don’t be harsh on yourself.
+The first: don’t be harsh on yourself.
 It usually takes a good year for someone to gradually change their diet at a healthy pace to be vegetarian or vegan.
-This could mean that gradually cutting down on red meat, swapping meat for fish dishes, and trying oat milk instead of cows milk.
+This could mean gradually cutting down on red meat, swapping meat for fish dishes, and trying oat milk instead of cows milk.
 Small changes won’t shock your body and are good for your mindset, keeping cravings at a minimum.
-The second: Preparation.
+The second: preparation.
 Even though so many eateries are vegan-friendly, it’s worth doing your research beforehand and keeping a snack in your bag just in case.
-Prep is also key when doing your weekly food shop, think of the meals you want to cook that week and research ingredients before heading out to get them.
+Preparation is also key when doing your weekly food shop, thinking of the meals you want to cook that week and research ingredients before heading out to get them.
 A little bit of prep can save a lot of time wandering around the supermarket.